 Other items that need to be gluten free

 Baking powder needs to be certified gluten free (although this recipe does not contain baking powder), yeast, spices and herbs as well.
 Check all your non gluten flour labels, even ingredients such as rice flour and oats, which don’t naturally contain gluten.
-They can be processed in facilities where cross contamination may occur.
+They can be processed in facilities where cross-contamination may occur.
 Whatever ingredients you end up deciding on for these double chocolate chip cookies, pay attention to the fine print.

 Freeze these as balls for an easy dessert for another day